 Academic Appeal forms are available from the Dean of Students, and must be submitted within two weeks of the date of the event being appealed.
 Academic Appeals are reviewed by the Director of Education.
-Students receive written notification of the outcome of their appeal, typically within one week of the date of their appeal.
+Students receive written notification of the outcome of their appeal. typically within one week of the date of their appeal.
 Students should continue to attend classes and complete course requirements while their appeal is pending.
 Decisions of the Director of Education are final.
-East West College's non-academic policies and procedures are designed to foster a comfortable and professional learning environment.
-Students who fail to adhere to any of the campus policies may be placed on non-academic probation or dismissed from the College.